bigelowd-erau/GEA-Portfolio/index.md

 This project was made to showcase SOLID design pardigm.

 ### S: Single Responsibility
-"There should never be more than one reason for a class to change."
+**"A class should have one and only one reason to change, meaning that a class should have only one job."**

-"A class should have one and only one reason to change, meaning that a class should have only one job."
+""_This principle encourages complicated classes to be divided into smaller classes that have explicit responsibilities.
+While this may seem like a fairly straight forward principle to follow, it is often difficult to put into practice if a class’s responsibility isn’t immediately clear.
+Martin has helped us capture the responsibility of a class by arguing that responsibility is a “reason to change.”
+Thus, you can identify bad design when there are multiple entities that change for different reasons._""

 The [MouseScreenRayProvider](https://github.com/bigelowd-erau/SOLID_E/blob/main/SOLID%20Project/Assets/_Project/Scripts/RayProviders/MouseScreenRayProvider.cs) script only handles creating a ray from the center of the viewport.